-- Meningioma: It arises from the meninges, the membrane surrounding the spinal cord and brain.
+- meningioma: arises from the meninges; It is the membrane surrounding the spinal cord and brain

 In the case of a small non-secreting pituitary tumor less than 10 mm or a prolactin-secreting tumor, surgery may not be required.
-These types of tumors respond well to medication, and require periodic MRI monitoring.
-Some tumors spread widely, and their treatment may require a craniotomy.
+These types of tumors respond well to medication and require periodic MRI monitoring.
+Some tumors have a large spread and may require craniotomy for treatment.

 Who does laparoscopic pituitary surgery?

-Endoscopic resection of pituitary gland tumors is a delicate operation that doctors from different specialties participate in, with the participation of an ear, nose and throat specialist specializing in sinus and endoscopic surgery, a neurologist, and a qualified nursing team.
+Endoscopic resection of pituitary gland tumors is a delicate operation that doctors from different specialties participate in, with the participation of an ear-nose-throat specialist in sinus and endoscopic surgery, a neurologist and a qualified nursing team.

 Preparing for laparoscopic pituitary tumor removal

-First, endoscopic pituitary surgery requires a visit to the clinic of an endocrinologist and a consultant neurosurgeon.
+Laparoscopic pituitary gland surgery requires a visit to the clinic of an endocrinologist and a consultant neurosurgeon.
 You may need to consult an ophthalmologist in case of vision problems.
-The doctor will explain the procedure, its steps, benefits and risks.
+The doctor will explain the procedure, its steps, its benefits and risks.

-The doctor takes your detailed medical history, history of allergies, medications, and previous surgeries.
-Some medications must be continued or stopped on the day of surgery.
+The doctor takes your medical history in detail (allergies, medications, previous surgeries), some medications should be continued or stopped on the day of surgery.

-Depending on the situation, the doctor may order some tests before the pituitary gland surgery (blood test, electrocardiogram) a few days before the surgery. .
+Depending on the case, the doctor may order some tests before the pituitary gland surgery (blood test, electrocardiogram) a few days before the surgery.